-Once you get the plate on, get the bags of large nuts and the largest, longest bolts and use four of each to secure the plate to the plastic shoulder bracket.
+Once you get the plate on, get the M8 nuts and M8-25 bolts from the yellow bag and use four of each to secure the plate to the plastic shoulder bracket.
 The shoulder bracket has nut catches on it to help you put the bolts on without the need for a wrench.
 Tighten the bolts down with a size 6 Allen key until snug.
 The shoulder bracket should wind up flush with the steel plate.